-Arts programming through creative residencies where Indigenous youth learn from artists and peers, developing transferable skills through art-making that they can apply to their lives in a broader sense.
+Arts programming through creative studios where Indigenous youth learn from artists and peers, developing transferable skills through art-making that they can apply to their lives in a broader sense.

-We engage artists who are committed to building up the next generation of young Indigenous makers, and who are eager to collaborate with local artists and community members to align the projects with culturally-relevant themes and practices.
-Indigenous youth have the opportunity to collaborate, communicate, and connect with their local community and beyond.
+We engage artists who are committed to building up the next generation of young Indigenous makers and who are eager to collaborate with local artists and community members to align the projects with culturally-relevant themes and practices.
+Youth have the opportunity to collaborate, communicate, and connect with their local community and beyond.

-For three-to-five weeks, artists live in community and facilitate student-driven creative projects, supporting youth as they build skills and explore artistry during school or in an extracurricular capacity.
-Projects are supported by a youth-artist assistant, school support staff, and local creators.
-At the end of each residency, a gathering is held to celebrate students’ success as they share their work with families and community.
+For three-to-five weeks, during N’we Jinan Studios, artists live in communities and facilitate student-driven creative projects, supporting youth as they build skills and explore artistry during school or in an extracurricular capacity.
+Projects are supported by a Youth Artist Assistant, school support staff, and local creators.
+At the end of each studio, a gathering is held to celebrate students’ success as they share their work with families and community.